Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Strong communication and interpersonal skills

-- Proficient with Microsoft Office Suite
+- Proficient within Microsoft Office Suite

 References:

-- Available on your request
+- Available on an inquiry

-Name and contact information
+Name and contact details

 Qualifications Summary: